Barcelona Carnival 2023 Guide (+Tips, Events, Parties)

 Here’s how to visit and enjoy it to the fullest.

-First off let me remind you that 25 minutes down the coast from Barcelona you’ll find the famous Sitges Carnival which is where most locals go to celebrate.
+First off let me remind you that 25 minutes down the coast from Barcelona you’ll find the famous Sitges Carnival which is where most locals go to celebrate, and this post will be more about that.

 Aside from official events keep in mind also that carnival in Barcelona is more of an improvised party than anything else – you’ll bump into cool local events just walking around the Gothic Quarter.